-- Children's Critical Illness Cover as described in the section headed 'Children's Critical Illness Cover'.
+- Children's Critical Illness Cover as described in the section headed 'Children's Critical Illness Cover'. - Or, Children's Critical Illness Extra as described in the section headed 'Children's Critical Illness Extra'.

 We will pay one claim per relevant child, up to a maximum of two relevant children for Children's Critical Illness Cover.
+For Children's Critical Illness Extra we will pay one claim per relevant child.